Jonathan-Dain-42/SpeciesClassifyR/README.md

 #> 5 chicken          north_dakota 2022-04-19      phasianid… gall… gallus gallus
 #> 6 blue-winged teal minnesota    2022-09-15      anatidae … anse… spatula discors
 ```

+## Additional Information:

+A full tutorial on the other functions that this package contains can be
+found on my academic blog [here]()